 SPONSOR PREFERENCES 2016

-Geographic Areas: Boston, California (Los Angeles, San Francisco, San Mateo, Silicon Valley), Florida, New York, Ohio, Texas, Washington DC.
+Geographic Areas: Atlanta, California (Los Angeles, San Diego, San Francisco, San Mateo, Silicon Valley), Chicago, Florida, Maryland, Massachusetts, Minnesota, New York, Pittsburgh, Quad Cities, Seattle, Tennessee, Texas, Washington DC.

 D.C.
 Access to Justice Commission organizations (Raise the Bar), Washington, DC

 Kids in Need of Defense (KIND), Nationwide

 We will update the sponsor preferences list as more information becomes available from our sponsors.
 Check our website periodically for updates.
 Click here to read more about sponsor preferences.

 SUBSTANTIVE ISSUE PREFERENCES

 The following substantive issue preferences are areas that we traditionally see funded: